joemcmahon/ACRadioPlayer/README.md

 - `isPlaying: Bool` Read only property to check if the player is playing.

-- `state: FRadioPlayerState` Player current state of type `FRadioPlayerState`.
+- `state: ACRadioPlayerState` Player current state of type `ACRadioPlayerState`.

-- `playbackState: FRadioPlaybackState` Playing state of type `FRadioPlaybackState`.
+- `playbackState: ACRadioPlaybackState` Playing state of type `ACRadioPlaybackState`.

 ### Playback controls